PreciousChicken/blog/content/posts/apollo-server-docker-container.md

 ## Introduction

 [GraphQL](https://graphql.org/) is a query language for APIs, while [Apollo Server](https://www.apollographql.com/) is a popular server used for providing GraphQL APIs.
-Whereas a [Docker container](https://www.docker.com/why-docker) is a "standardized unit of software that allows developers to isolate their app from its environment."
-This post is a concise handrail for Linux as to how to put an Apollo GraphQL server in a Node Docker container.
-It assumes you have already [installed Docker](https://docs.docker.com/get-docker/) and [Node](https://nodejs.org/en/).
+This post is a concise handrail as to how to put an Apollo GraphQL server in a Node.js [Docker container](https://www.docker.com/why-docker) - a "standardized unit of software that allows developers to isolate their app from its environment."
+This tutorial uses the Linux command line and assumes you have already [installed Docker](https://docs.docker.com/get-docker/) and [Node](https://nodejs.org/en/download/package-manager/).

 All code can be found in the [PreciousChicken/apollo-server-docker-container](https://github.com/PreciousChicken/apollo-server-docker-container) repository.